mjon/WildCounts/_docs/why-I-count-the-wild.md

 permalink: /docs/why-I-count-the-wild/
 ---

+### Biking and counting

 I bike to work, even when it rains.
 I do that by choice; it adds adventure to my day and focuses me on the moment.
 I know this is puzzling to most people, driving their comfy cars to work.
 Yet, once you're hooked on commuter cycling, it can be the most satisfying way to travel.
 Counting the wild is similar.

 To most people, counting the wild is at best a useful thing for other people to do.
 At worst, it's a quaint, old fashioned hobby similar to train spotting and stamp collecting.
 Yet, for those of us counting the wild, it's hard to imagine not doing it.
 It connects us to a much larger world.

+### Importance isn't enough

 I've been thinking lately about how I promote wild counting and casual nature watching.
 My standard pitch to my ecologist colleagues and students has always been that they should do it because it's important.
 We don't know how nature is responding to the many human-driven environmental changes (with few exceptions).
 Long-term monitoring is fundamental to detecting and reacting to changes in nature.
 We'd know much more about changes in nature if more of us were counting our pieces of the wild.

 I've come to realize that importance by itself is not a big motivator.
 The acknowledged importance of long term monitoring hasn't resulted in professional ecologists all personally counting the wild.
 Most just like to analyse other poeples' long-term counts.
 In the same way, everyone’s increasing awareness of rapid global warming hasn’t caused a massive shift from cars to bikes.
 Importance, alone, is just a recipe for wanting others to do it.

+### Counting the wild is satisfying

+What’s not widely known is that counting the wild, like biking, can be immensely satisfying.
+Paying close attention to the wild things around me puts my life in a much bigger perspective.
+There's magic and mystery, and drama, all around when I pay close attention to nature.
+Every place is filled with stories, from an urban wasteland or a back garden to a national park.
+Counting the wild both puts me in the moment and connects me to the changing seasons and years.

+The Christchurch City Council in New Zealand last year advertised commuter cycling on their bus fleet with the slogan, ["Feel More.
+Ride More."](https://www.nzta.govt.nz/safety/our-advertising/our-current-advertising/cycling-advertising/feel-more-ride-more/) That captures it really well.
+Both commuter cycling and counting the wild have the benefits of feeling more, and making more of the moment.

+This is all something I stumbled onto by accident.
+I didn't know any of it when I started counting.

 <div class="indent">
 <figure>